mostcoolguy101/yasb-reborn-dotfiles/README.md

 How to get these:-

+1)Install yasb reborn.

-1)Install glaze wm.
+2)Install glaze wm.

-2)Install neofetch-win using (winget install neofetch-win).
+3)Install neofetch-win using (winget install neofetch-win).

-3)right click on your yasb reborn on the system tray and select open config, after, install the config file given above or copy the code and replace the default config.
+4)right click on your yasb reborn on the system tray and select open config, after, install the config file given above or copy the code and replace the default config.

-4)apply the wallpaper.
+5)apply the wallpaper.

 Now enjoy your desktop theme!